ADD CONDITION

 Are there any warnings associated with CoughDrops-421?

-Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.
+Yes, if you have a severe sore throat that persists for more than 2 days or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

 What should I do if my cough persists?